Kantoros1/Cheese-Game/README.md

 things to do:
 larger map - Later
-optimiz (very low priority) - Huh character classes - Yea room gerneerat - workin on it storoy - haha its cheese
+optimiz (very low priority) - Huh ||
+character classes - jirka branh room gerneerat - workin on it storoy - haha its cheese

-The main .py says its version 0.7 but that's mislabeled, were on 0.6.1 i just dont know how to change it
+honsetly not sure what more we could add that wouldnt be either sueless or super harsd, which is tgood o guwess.